Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Photo-Rich Travelogue of Day Fourteen on the Camino Portugués

-Arising early, we made ourselves breakfast in the fantastic kitchen at the Central Suites in São João de Madeira.
+Arising early, we made ourselves breakfast in the fantastic kitchen at the Central Suites in São João da Madeira.
 They even had coffee and a Keurig machine available for guests in the kitchen, that we didn't have to buy.
 Cooking here enabled us to get the early start we wanted.

 We had a long way to go on day fourteen of the Portuguese Camino, so we wanted to get an 0-dark-30 start!
 I was pumped for the day, knowing that I could do the distance needed.
-It made it easier for me, to know that the next day would be a tourist day.
+It also made it easier for me, to know that the next day would be a tourist day.

-The waymarks are easy to follow out of the city and I have no photos due to the darkness and ugliness of the industrial area when we left our hotel at 06:30.
-You will encounter cafés that open early in the city, if you need breakfast.
-Keep your eyes open for them.
+The waymarks are usually easy to follow out of the city and I have photos in the daylight, from another time, but none from this story, due to the darkness when we left our hotel at 06:30.

-We left the northwest side of the main square in São João, walking along the narrow, pedestrian-friendly Rua António José de Oliveira Júnior, for about 600 meters, then the Camino takes a left onto the Rua da Fundição.
+We left the northwest side of the main square in São João, walking along the narrow, pedestrian-friendly Rua António José de Oliveira Júnior, for about 600 meters total, and staying straight through a large roundabout.
+Then the Camino takes a left turn onto the Rua da Fundição, where you will walk through some industry.
 The climb begins here.
-Stay on this street, bending to the right, and reach the next large intersection, where you need to cross the road and find a small cobblestone street leading north.
-This small street brings you to the Rua Dr. Antonio Gomes Rebelo, as it climbs.
-You will see a church farther up the hill ahead of you.

-As we climbed up and out of São João, the sun greeted us with a clarity of purpose!
+On our original journey, at sunrise, as we climbed up and out of São João, the sun greeted us with a clarity of purpose!
 It was uplifting and fitting for our long, yet wonderful day to come.

-Sunrise over São João de Madeira on day fourteen of the Camino PortuguésSunrise over São João de Madeira
+Sunrise over São João da MadeiraSunrise over São João da Madeira

-Left Here on Rua Prof. Vicente Reis in São João de Madeira on day fourteen of the Camino PortuguésLeft Here on Rua Prof. Vicente Reis
+Right Here on Rua Prof. Vicente ReisRight Here onto Rua Prof. Vicente Reis

-The Way takes a left turn, after ½ kilometer, at a T-intersection and onto the Rua Banda de Música, at 2 kilometers.
-This is the top of the first hill.
 The street becomes the Rua Outeiro farther along, and the view to the west, below, continued to surprise and thrill us.
 Was that the Atlantic Ocean we were seeing??

 Keeping straight on, the road becomes the Rua Ramalhal, here.
 The surprise for me in this photo was the drama of the pink flowering tree.
 I had no idea what it was, but it was eye-grabbing!
 I appreciated it so much.